alingham/sjlp/README.md

 I will endeavour to update the project as I find fixes to bugs, and as new recordings / journals come along.

 Please feel free to join this project if you would like to continue to develop it and add to it as time goes by.

+####Terms & Conditions

+Copyright &copy; 2016  Al Ingham

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.